openswarm-eu/draft-ietf-lake-edhoc-psk/draft-ietf-lake-edhoc-psk.md

 The use of PSK authentication in EDHOC ensures that session key can be refreshed without heavy computational overhead, typically associated with public key operations, thus optimizing both performance and security.

-## Assumptions

 # Conventions and Definitions

 {::boilerplate bcp14-tagged}

+Readers are expected to be familiar with the terms and concepts described in CBOR {{RFC8949}}, CBOR Sequences {{RFC8742}}, COSE Structures and Processing {{RFC9052}}, COSE Algorithms {{RFC9053}}, CWT and CCS {{RFC8392}}, and the Concise Data Definition Language (CDDL) {{RFC8610}}, which is used to express CBOR data structures.

 # Protocol

 In this method, the Pre-Shared Key identifier (ID_CRED_PSK) is sent in message_3.
-The ID_CRED_PSK allows retrieval of CRED_PSK, a COSE object that contains the PSK.
+The ID_CRED_PSK allows retrieval of CRED_PSK, a COSE_Key compatible authentication credential that contains the PSK.
 Through this document we will refer to the Pre-Shared Key authentication method as EDHOC-PSK.

 ## Credentials